mparno/fenics-web/source/featured/2016/schrodinger.rst

    i \hbar \frac{\partial}{\partial t} \psi(x, t) = \mathcal{\hat H} \psi(x, t)

-In the equations above, the eigenvalue $E$ is the systems energy, :math:`\hbar` is Planck's reduced constant and the Hamiltonian :math:`\mathcal{\hat H}` is defined as the sum of the systems kinetic, as well as its potential energy.
+In the equations above, the eigenvalue :math:`E` is the systems energy, :math:`\hbar` is Planck's reduced constant and the Hamiltonian :math:`\mathcal{\hat H}` is defined as the sum of the systems kinetic, as well as its potential energy.
 A normalization of :math:`|\psi|^2` is a probability density function describing the location of a certain